MDAnalysis/mdanalysis/AI_POLICY.md

 As per section #0, where possible please state that you are using AI assistance via an IDE.

-### 3. Limited AI assitance exemption: language translation
+### 3. Limited AI assistance exemption: language translation

 MDAnalysis aims to foster an inclusive environment for all contributors and users.
 We recognise that language barrier can limit participation in open-source projects, particularly for non-native English speakers.